lkcozy/code-notes/notes/blockchain/blockchain.md

 - Block reward halvings cut miners’ earnings in half
 - Block reward halvings also decrease supply, which as discussed above may cause Bitcoin’s price to increase.
 - A Bitcoin price increase can help offset the block reward halving.

+## Related Technologies

+- InterPlanetary File System (IPFS): a protocol and peer-to-peer network sharing data in a distributed file system.
+- [Ganache](https://github.com/trufflesuite/ganache): A tool for creating a local blockchain for fast Ethereum development.
+- [Truffle](https://github.com/trufflesuite/truffle): A development environment, testing framework and asset pipeline for Ethereum.
+- [Drizzle](https://github.com/trufflesuite/drizzle): a collection of front-end libraries that make writing dapp front-ends easier and more predictable.
+- Solidity: smart contract development language, which is similar to the javascript.